licensee/licensee/README.md

 ## The solution

-Licensee automates the process of reading `LICENSE` files and compares their contents to known licenses using a fancy math thing called the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).
+Licensee automates the process of reading `LICENSE` files and compares their contents to known licenses using a fancy math thing called the [Rabin-Karp rolling-hashes](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm), the same mechanism Git itself uses to compute changes between files.
+In fact, Licensee just uses Git.

 By calculating the percent changed from the known license, you can tell, e.g., that a given license is 98% similar to the MIT license, that 2% likely representing the copyright line being properly adapted to the project.